 To produce creative output, you need creative input!
 Collecting a variety of information, without worrying how it fits, is the foundation of the research phase.
 Input comes from everywhere, what you read, what you see when you are out for a walk, what you learn from others.

-- Look back to move forward, by analyzing data and studying historical trends
+- Look back to move forward.
+Analyze data and study historical trends.

 - Question the information you have collected.
 Is it relevant reliable and usable?

-- Connect to your inner child, don’t be afraid to be silly or outrageous Sometimes in the crazies idea, there is something worth exploring.
+- Connect to your inner child, don’t be afraid to be silly or outrageous.
+Sometimes in the craziest idea there is something worth exploring.
 Be creative, think, and daydream

 - Bring people together to brainstorm and answer the “what-if” questions.

-This phase involves reviewing the all the ideas you have generated, and selecting a few to explore in greater detail.
+This phase involves reviewing all the ideas you have generated and selecting a few to explore in greater detail.
 You are still not completely critical, and crazy suggestions will still play a roll in this phase.
-Remember in this phase there are still no bad ideas and no limitations such as budget, time or people.
+Remember in this phase there are still no bad ideas and no limitations such as budget, time, or people.